Pathgather/pathgather-data-challenge-2017/README.md

 We don't expect this to be an incredibly sophisticated system and will not focus much on the "quality" of the recommendations themselves - we're much more interested in how you tackle the problem, test your solution, and design your system to be incrementally improved over time.

 Use whatever language and tools you prefer to tackle these requirements:
-1. Download the sample dataset from http://pathgather-storage.s3.amazonaws.com/data-challenge/Pathgather_Team_Learning_Events_Aug_26_2017.csv.tar.gz
-2. Import of the dataset and process it as needed
+1. Import the sample dataset and process it as needed (also hosted here: http://pathgather-storage.s3.amazonaws.com/data-challenge/Pathgather_Team_Learning_Events_Aug_26_2017.csv.tar.gz)
-3. Build a basic recommendation algorithm that:
+2. Build a basic recommendation algorithm that:
-  * Takes a `user_id` as input
+  1. Takes a `user_id` as input
-  * Returns an array of `target_id`s that represent the recommended resources
+  2. Returns an array of `target_id`s that represent the recommended resources
-  * The array of recommendations should be sorted by relevance
+  3. The array of recommendations should be sorted by relevance

 These are meant to be flexible, so use your best judgment to design a solution that'll work in the time alloted.
 Specifically, it's worth mentioning a few "anti"-requirements:
 1. No specific requirement for the number of recommendations returned (1, 2, 100...)